jajaninnin/python-p3-cli-flights-project/README.md

-# Book My Wings
+# <span style="color: cyan">Jet Set Go!</span> 🛬

-## Phase 3 CLI + ORM Project
+## Phase 3 CLI + ORM Project 🛬

-## Introduction
+## Introduction 🛬

-Welcome aboard!
+Welcome aboard! 🛬

-**"Book My Wings"** is a user-friendly CLI + ORM designed to simplify your travel planning.
-Whether you're looking for available flights, signing up as a passenger, or making a booking, this app makes the process quick and hassle-free.
-With a seamless interface and real-time flight options, **"Book My Wings"** ensures you can easily find and secure your next flight in just a few taps.
+**"Jet Set Go!"** is a user-friendly CLI + ORM designed to simplify your travel planning.
+Whether you're looking for available flights, signing up as a passenger, or making a booking, this app/cli makes the process quick and hassle-free. **"Jet Set Go!"** ensures you can easily find and secure your next flight in just a few taps.
 Travel made simple using a CLI.

 ---

-## Generating Your Environment
+## Generating Your Environment 🛬

 1. Fork and clone this repository:

 Clone this repository in your terminal: git@github.com:jajaninnin/python-p3-cli-flights-project.git

-Navigate to the project directory in your terminal: cd python-p3-v2-final-project-template
+Navigate to the project directory in your terminal: cd python-p3-cli-flights-project

 2. Install and run the commands in your terminal: